stefanpejcic/dev.openpanel.com/docs/cli/domains.md

 ## DNS

+The `opencli domains-dns` command is used for everything dns related:

 ```bash
  opencli domains-dns reconfig               - Load new DNS zones into bind server.
  opencli domains-dns check <DOMAIN>         - Check and validate dns zone for a domain.